ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

 * Scaffold a starter application.
 * Deploy the application to the Kubernetes cluster.
 * Bind a custom domain.
-* Monitor the health of the cluster.
+* Monitor the logs and health of the cluster.
 * Scale Kubernetes pods.

 ![](images/solution2/Solution2Architecture.png)